fsantanna-no/ce0-old/README.md

 ## Constructor, Discriminator and Predicate

-A constructor creates a value of a type given a subtype and its argument:
+A constructor creates a value of a type given one subtype and its argument:

 ```
 True ()                 -- value of type Bool
 False                   -- () is optional
-Data (True,())
+Car (True,())           -- subtype Car holds a tuple
 ```

-A discriminator sufixes a value with `.`, a subtype identifier, and `!`.
+A discriminator accesses the value of a type as one of its subtypes.
-It accesses the value of a type as one of its subtypes:
+It sufixes the value with a dot `.`, a subtype identifier, and an exclamation mark `!`:

 ```
 (True ()).True!         -- yields ()